ssec-jhu/evolver-ng/docs/source/usage.rst

 Aborting
 ========

-In general, once started, the eVolver will continuously run the experiment loop (see :ref:`experiment_loop`) until stopped.
+In general, once started, the eVOLVER will continuously run the experiment loop (see :ref:`experiment_loop`) until stopped.
 When there are experiments configured on the system, this means that physical actuation of some devices on the system may be carried out, and in cases where feedback about certain